All types of collections can be accessed through the IISH catalogue.

-Through the IISH catalogue you can search for books, brochures, magazines, newspapers, music, sound, and documentation.
+Through the IISH catalogue you can search for books, brochures, magazines, newspapers, music, sound, and the printed ephemera collection.

-Online tools are the Labour History Serials Service with tables of contents of journals in the field of "labor history", the database ViVa Women's History in Professional Journals.
+An online tool is the Labour History Serials Service with tables of contents of journals in the field of "labour history".
 Other databases can only be consulted in the Reading Room.

 Through the IISH catalogue you can search for archival material.
-There is also an index of archives where you can browse through alphabetical lists of names of archives or browse the archival collections by country.
-The documents themselves can only be consulted in the Reading Room.
+IISH’s leading archives are fully available to view online via the Institute’s catalogue.
+In most other cases, the documents themselves can only be consulted in the Reading Room.